 Aside from framing the face, such a high skin fade with a line up haircut can be mixed with varied styles to create balance.

 The hard part in this one takes the spotlight to the pomp up top, which softens the whole look.
 This hard part line up with a high fade would also look outstanding with a full-looking beard style.

-This fade line up is a sharp haircut style that can showcase the curls’ natural texture.
+This fade line up is a sharp haircut style for a curly hair type to showcase its natural texture.
 Seriously, we’re not asking much—A flawless fade, clean edges, plus curly hair, and we’re good!

 Too cool for school with a fresh look of perfectly formed line up hedge and a sweet skin fade.